 1. The Nature of Your Injury

-It’s important to understand that you only have one opportunity to sue for your pain and suffering, medical bills, and other financial burdens you have encountered.
-Once a settlement is accepted or a verdict is issued at trial, your case is over.
-In our legal system, you only get one bite at the apple.
-If you settle too early and your condition worsens, and other medical bills pile up months and years down the road – from surgery, hospitalization, physical therapy, and medical treatments – you will not be able to go back and sue for more money.
-Based on the nature and extent of your injury, an experienced attorney may advise you to wait before initiating your lawsuit.
-This delay, while undoubtedly frustrating and potentially burdensome, may prove critical in obtaining maximum compensation for your injuries.
-Filing suit or settling your case too soon can cost you tens or even hundreds of thousands of dollars.
+It is essential to understand that you only have one opportunity to sue for your pain and suffering, medical bills, and other financial burdens you have experienced.
+Once a settlement is accepted, or a verdict is issued at trial, your case is over.
+If you settle too early and your condition worsens, and other medical bills pile up months or years down the road – from surgery, hospitalization, physical therapy and medical treatments – you will not be able to go back and sue for more money.
+Based on the nature and extent of your injury, an experienced attorney may advise you to wait before filing your lawsuit.
+While frustrating and potentially burdensome, this delay may prove critical in obtaining maximum compensation for your injuries.
+Filing a suit or settling your case too soon can cost you tens or even hundreds of thousands of dollars.

 2. The Opposing Insurance Company’s Level of Cooperation